Selvatico/go-mocket/README.md

     mocket.Catcher.Register()
     // GORM
     db, err := gorm.Open(mocket.DRIVER_NAME, "any_string") // Could be any connection string
-    app.DB = db // assumption that it will be used everywhere the same
+    app.DB = db // Assumption that it will be used everywhere the same
     //OR
     // Regular sql package usage
     db, err := sql.Open(mocket.DRIVER_NAME, "any_string")
 }
 ```

-Now if use singleton instance of DB, it uses everywhere mocked connection.
+Now, if you use a singleton instance of DB, it will use a mocked connection everywhere.

 ##### Chain usage